-STEP 1: CREATE AND PRACTICE Household Emergency Plan
+STEP 1: CREATE AND PRACTICE

+Household Emergency Plan

 YOUR HOUSEHOLD Address

-Name Phone numbers 5
+Name Phone numbers

-Name Phone numbers i i i i i i i i i i i i i i i i i i i

-If we can't get home or contact each other we will meet or leave a message at: The Getaway Kits are stored in the
+If we can't get home or contact each oth meet or leave a message at:

-Name Contact details The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during an emotyconey.
+Name 4.
+The radio station (inc AM/FM frequency) we will tune in to for local civil defence information during

+Contact details an emergency

-Name (back-up) an emergency
+Name (back-up)

 Contact details 5.
-Friends/neighbours who may need our help or who
+Friends/neighbours who may need our help or who can help us

-Name (out of town) can help us
+Name (out of town) Name

 Contact details Address

-The person responsible for collecting the children from school is: Phone
+The person responsible for collecting the from school is: ne children Phone

 Name Name

 Contact details Address

-3. Emergency Survival Items and Getaway Kit Phone
+3. Emergency Survival Items and Getaway

+Person responsible for checking water a or a separate sneet or paper draw a plan or the

-Person responsible for checking water and food Items will be checked and replenished on: 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where
+Items will be checked and replenished of house showing places to shelter in an earthquake on: or storm, exits and safe assembly areas and where

 to turn off water, electricity and gas.

 (check and replenish at least once a year)

-IMPORTANT PHONE NUMBER RS FOR POLICE, FIRE OR AMBULANCE CALL 111
+NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

 Local Police station Water Supplier

-Gas Supplier
+Medical Centre Gas Supplier

+Insurance Company Electrician

+Vet/Kennel/Cattery Plumber

+Electricity Supplier Builder

+Council Emergency Helpline